Why a Whole-House Approach to Energy Efficiency Is the Best Way to Go

 - Pipes and wires that penetrate the home’s exterior walls

 The leaks should be easy to seal with caulk, expanding foam or weatherstripping.
 Caulk around the outside of window frames.
 Expanding foam is good for sealing larger holes around pipes or wires, and weatherstripping around exterior door frames will tighten the seal.
 A door sweep is useful at the base of a door if leaks are present, or you can just place a draft blocker at its base.

 Since our region has such cold winters, the U.S. Department of Energy recommends from 16 to 20 inches of insulation in the attic.
 Adding insulation in the attic is an inexpensive and effective way to cut conditioning costs.
-It also will help reduce noise transfer from room to room, and between outside and inside, in your home.
+It also will help reduce noise transfer from room to room, and between outside and inside, of your home.

 Wall insulation can be more challenging to evaluate.
 The first step involves removing a plate from an electrical outlet on an exterior wall after turning off its circuit breaker.
 You can look inside the outlet to see how much insulation is present.
 If you have any rooms that seem uncomfortable, it’s a good idea to check an outlet to see if insulation is lacking.
 Insulation experts can blow cellulose insulation into your walls by drilling out a hole, pumping the loose fill in, and then sealing the hole.